awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 **To enable AutoDiscover phase 2 with Route 53 and CloudFront** **Note**
-The following steps show how to proxy https://autodiscover\.company\.tld/autodiscover/autodiscover\.xml\.
-To proxy https://company\.tld/autodiscover/autodiscover\.xml, remove the "autodiscover\." prefix from the domains in the following steps\.
+The following steps explain how to create a proxy for https://autodiscover\.company\.tld/autodiscover/autodiscover\.xml\.
+To create a proxy for https://company\.tld/autodiscover/autodiscover\.xml, remove the "autodiscover\." prefix from the domains in the following steps\.
 For more information about applicable pricing, see [Amazon CloudFront pricing](https://aws.amazon.com/cloudfront/pricing/) and [Amazon Route 53 pricing](https://aws.amazon.com/route53/pricing/)\.

 1. Get an SSL certificate for autodiscover\.company\.tld and upload it to AWS Identity and Access Management \(IAM\) or AWS Certificate Manager\.
 For more information, see [Working with server certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*, or [Getting started](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.